 Karen E. F. Lerner has been a musical theater performer (earning a BFA from The New School), a high school English teacher (in Lodi, NJ), and has spent a decade as the Editorial/Product Manager for a nostalgia-themed catalog company.
 Her writing has previously appeared in New Jersey Family Magazine.
 She lives with her husband, children, and rescue dog in Parsippany, NJ.

 Be sure to check out Karen E.F.
-Lerner’s fiction in Issue Three of Orson’s Review, which will be published on September 24th, 2019.
+Lerner’s fiction in Issue Three of Orson’s Review.